 Tourette Syndrome Awareness Month is May 15 - June 15

-For Immediate Release: Harrisburg, PA: “Tourette Syndrome is a unique disorder and it needs a unique awareness month” stated Sherrie Sponseller, the Administrator of the PA Tourette Syndrome Alliance.
-That is why each year Pennsylvania Legislators pass a resolution recognizing TS Awareness Month as May 15th – June 15th.
+Article for Immediate Release: Harrisburg, PA: “Tourette Syndrome is a unique disorder and it needs a unique awareness month” stated Sherrie Wivell, the Administrator of the PA Tourette Syndrome Alliance.
+That is why our month for Tourette syndrome is May 15th – June 15th.

 Common media portrayals of Tourette Syndrome (TS) often show one of the rarest symptoms or “coprolalia” where a person with TS swears or makes inappropriate comments.
-According to Sponseller, this symptom affects only 5-15% of all those diagnosed with TS.
-“Showing only this extreme symptom does not promote a full understanding of this complex disorder” stated Sponseller.
+According to Wivell, this symptom affects only 5-15% of all those diagnosed with TS.
+“Showing only this extreme symptom does not promote a full understanding of this complex disorder” stated Wivell.

 Many individuals diagnosed with TS are also affected by associated disorders.
 The most common of these are Attention Deficit Hyperactivity Disorder(ADHD) , Obsessive Compulsive Disorder(OCD), and Learning Disabilities.

 If you are concerned that your child may have symptoms of Tourette Syndrome or if your child is already diagnosed, you can reach out to the PA Tourette Syndrome Alliance (PATSA) for information and assistance.

 PATSA is a state-wide nonprofit organization that provides information, education and disability advocacy for individuals with TS, their families, schools and communities in any area of Pennsylvania.
 “It is our goal to promote awareness and understanding so that children with TS are able to succeed in school and in life” stated Wivell.

 For more information about Tourette Syndrome or PATSA, check out our website at www.patsainc.org.